sttp/Specification/Output/README.md

 * String (encoding support for UTF-16, UTF-8, ANSI and ASCII)
 * Byte[]

+> :tomato::question: KEM: _Is decimal the same as float?_

+> :bulb: JRC: _Actually "decimal" is an IEEE standard data type, standard 754-2008 - I added that parenthetically above.
+It's a floating point number that doesn't suffer from typical floating point rounding issues - often used for currency operations.
+See here for more detail:_ https://en.wikipedia.org/wiki/Decimal_data_type

 > :construction: Need to determine safe maximum upper limit of per-packet strings and byte[] data, especially since implementation could simply _span_ multiple data points to collate a larger string or buffer back together.

-> :tomato::question: _Should API automatically handle collation of larger data types, e.g., strings and buffers?_
+> :tomato::question: JRC: _Should API automatically handle collation of larger data types, e.g., strings and buffers?_

 ## Commands and Responses